stealsocks/joodaloop.com/content/colophon.md

 Simplicity does not imply minimalism.
 Nor does it necessarily involve strict rules like "No Javascript or animations!"

 The real goal is to have the site be as easy as possible to maintain, modify, and add to.
 Pick a simple set of guiding rules, and stick by them whenever possible.
-In my case, this involved picking a single-layer folder heirarchy, basic color palette, one stylesheet, and zero external dependencies.
+In my case, this involved picking a single-layer folder heirarchy, basic color palette, one stylesheet, and zero external dependencies or [JS frameworks](https://infrequently.org/2023/02/the-market-for-lemons/).